Caesar-7/ScalaRestaurant/README.md

 println(myOrder.info) // Output: "[item, another item], cost$"
 ```

 > **N.B.** The list of items returned by the `info` method is sorted in alphabetical order.
-The method will also display the dollar sign near the total cost of the order; if you want to change it or remove it you can edit the [last line of `Restaurant.scala`](https://github.com/Caesar-7/ScalaRestaurant/blob/master/src/main/scala/Restaurant.scala#L69)
+The method will also display the dollar sign near the total cost of the order; if you want to change it or remove it, you can edit the last line of the class in [`Order.scala`](https://github.com/Caesar-7/ScalaRestaurant/blob/master/src/main/scala/Order.scala#L50).

 ## Contributors